maximzaika/amazing-grazing2/readme.md

 		<script src="js/amazing-grazing/feedback.js"></script>
 		<script src='https://www.google.com/recaptcha/api.js'></script>
 		```
-	  - Feedback is generated via .PHP file.
-To modify it go to *../php/* folder, open *feedback.php* using a notepad, read comments, perform direct manipulations, save the file, and reload the page
+	  - The HTML is generated via .PHP file.
+To modify it, go to *../php/* folder, open *feedback.php* using a notepad, read comments, perform direct manipulations, save the file, and reload the page
-6. Configure & set up floating **back to top button** located on every page.
+6. Configure & set up the floating **back to top button** located on every page.
 Perform these actions when creating a new page ONLY:
 	- Add the following line to the bottom of the `<body>` section before `<scripts>`:
 	```html
 	<div class="scrollToTop js-top"><a href="" class="js-gotop"><i class="fa fa-arrow-up" aria-hidden="true"></i></a></div>